As Private Markets Scale, Expectations Shift

 Valuation is where transparency is tested

-In jurisdictions such as the United Kingdom and the United States, valuation governance has already become a focal point as private market activity has deepened.
-Expectations extend beyond the number itself to how assumptions are set, how conflicts are managed, and how decisions are reviewed and applied consistently across reporting periods.
+In jurisdictions such as the United Kingdom and the United States, private market valuation practices have already become a focal point as the sector has deepened.

-The UK Financial Conduct Authority’s recent multi-firm review of private market valuation practices reflects this direction, highlighting variation in approaches and lifting expectations around governance, documentation and consistency.
+The UK Financial Conduct Authority’s recent multi-firm review highlights variation in approaches and sets clearer expectations around documentation and consistency.

-As markets mature, valuation governance becomes one of the clearest indicators of whether operating models are keeping pace with investor and regulatory expectations.
+As markets mature, the quality of decision trails becomes a clear test of whether operating models are keeping pace with rising expectations.

 The opportunity ahead

-Some elements of ASIC’s roadmap will require consultation and legislative change, so the detail will evolve.
-Even so, that direction already has practical implications.
+Some of the flagged reforms will take time to land.
+Even so, the shift toward stronger transparency in private markets already has practical implications.
 Operating models that rely heavily on bespoke reporting, manual intervention or informal knowledge are likely to face increasing pressure as expectations rise.

 This creates an opportunity for those who respond early.